developer0hye/2019_Kwangwoon_Univ_CE_DS_Project_1/README.md

 ## How can I check whether my code is correct?

 We are now working on that.
-It will be released with in 3 weeks.
+It will be released within 3 weeks.